 First of all, the Cyan compiler works in Windows.
-A jar file used to work in Linux too but that is not true anymore.
+A jar file used to work in Linux too but probably this is not true anymore.
 Sorry.

-Suppose you downloaded and uncompressed the files above to directory C:\Dropbox resulting in the following hierarchy.
+Suppose you downloaded and uncompressed the files above to directory C:\Dropbox\Cyan resulting in

-To compile the project of the directory ‘master’ type the following in the DOS command prompt:
+To compile the project of the directory ‘helloWorld’ type the following in the Windows command prompt:

 Make sure that programs ‘javac.exe’ and ‘java.exe’ of the JDK are in the PATH environment variable.
 Type

 If javac.exe or java.exe was not found, you will need to correct the ‘Path’ environment variable.
 Usually, javac.exe and java.exe are in a directory like

 Go to Control Panel/System properties/edit environment variables and insert something as